 • “Strive to find things to be thankful for, and just look for the good in who you are.” —Bethany Hamilton

-• Around the House Activity: Look around your home and pick five things from each room that you’re grateful for.
+• Around the House: look around your home and pick five things from each room that you’re grateful for

-• Change of Seasons Activity: Reflect on things you are grateful for in each season and list them.
+• Change of Seasons: reflect on things you are grateful for in each season and list them

 Inspiration Prompted Journal